Global coronavirus cases surpass 3.5 million, although rate slowing

 Health officials have also expressed concern about the rising case numbers in countries where there is a shortage of testing and a lack of medical facilities.

+Australian Prime Minister Scott Morrison has predicated a full lifting of curbs on widespread public adoption of a mobile phone tracing app and increased testing levels.

+Experts caution that both cases and deaths from COVID-19 are almost certainly underreported.
+Cases may cause only mild symptoms and not everyone with symptoms is tested, while most countries only record hospital deaths, meaning deaths in private homes and nursing homes have not yet been included.

-Reporting By Jane Wardell; Editing by Richard Pullin
+Reporting By Jane Wardell; Editing by Himani Sarkar and Richard Pullin